andrewsteinmeyer/Portfolio/README.md

 **Repo for the portfolio page**

-This page is to present my projects.
+This page uses React and Gatsby to present my portfolio.